 aPLCPServiceLength, aPLCPConvolutionalTailLength, aMPDUDurationFactor, aMPDUMaxLength,

 aPSDUMaxLength, aPPDUMaxTime, aIUSTime, aDTT2UTTTime, and aMaxCSIMatricesReportDelay are

 not used by all PHYs defined within this standard.
+The parameters aTxPLCPDelay, aRxPLCPDelay, aTxRFDelay, aRxRFDelay, aTxPHYDelay, aRxPHYDelay, aTxPmdTxStartRFDelay, aTxPmdTxStartRMS, aTxPHYTxStartRFDelay, and aTxPHYTxStartRMS are not used by all PHYs defined within this standard.